Physical Therapy student working on strengthening skills using an exercise band skills with another PT student.

 1. Completion of an undergraduate degree from an accredited institution with an overall cumulative grade point average (GPA) of a 3.0 (on a 4.0 scale).

-2. Completion of nine prerequisite courses with a minimum prerequisite grade point average of 3.0 (on a 4.0 scale) – See the Curriculum tab above for the full list of courses.
+2. Completion of nine prerequisite courses with a minimum prerequisite grade point average of 3.0 (on a 4.0 scale) and a minimum grade of a C in each course.
+See the full list of prerequisite courses below.

 4. Two letters of recommendation, one of which must be an academic reference.